SueTan309/Fraud-Detection/README.md

 ## File Structure
 - [**Dataset**](https://github.com/SueTan309/Fraud-Detection/blob/master/fraud_detection.csv): The CSV file encompasses all the raw data, providing comprehensive information about various transactions.
 This includes details such as transaction IDs, timestamps, amounts, locations, and any other relevant attributes necessary for detecting and analyzing fraudulent activities.
 - [**Fraud Detection Analysis**](https://github.com/SueTan309/Fraud-Detection/blob/master/Fraud%20Detection%20Analysis.ipynb): The Jupyter Notebook contains the complete workflow, including all processes such as handling missing data, performing data visualization to uncover insights, preparing the data for analysis, and building as well as evaluating machine learning models.
+- [**Financial Fraud Detection Report**](https://github.com/SueTan309/Fraud-Detection/blob/master/Financial%20Fraud%20Detection%20Report.pdf): The file contains a comprehensive report detailing the entire project, including the approaches taken to analyze and address fraudulent transactions.
+It provides key insights into fraudsters' behaviors and transaction patterns, explains the methodologies and findings in depth, and offers recommendations for the bank to enhance security measures and improve fraud detection capabilities.
 ## CONTACT
 If you have any questions regarding this projects, please feel free to email me at sue.tan309@gmail.com